Cupra Terramar Review 2025

 Driving Rating

-While not the widest choice of engines, you should find something to suit you in most instances, especially with the excellent 70+ mile range of the PHEVs.
-It handles well, too, for a family SUV.
+While not the widest choice of engines, you should find something to suit you in the Cupra Terramar line-up, including the excellent 70-mile range of the e-Hybrid PHEVs.
+It handles well for a family SUV.

 Cupra Terramar 2025: Handling and ride quality

-On both occasions when we've tested the Cupra Terramar, it's come with adaptive dampers that vary the level of stiffness of the suspension depending on the driving mode you've selected.
-And you can genuinely feel the change in ride - the ride is more supple when in comfort mode, for example, while things firm up when in sportier driving modes.
+Higher specification VZ1 and VZ2 versions of the Cupra Terramar come with adaptive dampers that vary the level of stiffness of the suspension depending on the driving mode you've selected.
+You can genuinely feel the change — the ride is more supple when in Comfort mode, while things firm-up when in the sportier settings.

 Lower down the range and both the Terramar V1 and V2 come on standard, non-adaptive sports suspension.
-Both these sit on smaller alloy wheels with a higher side wall than the VZ1 and VZ2 cars, which should help with ride comfort, but we're yet to drive these cars ourselves.
-Interestingly, compared to the similar VW Tiguan, V1 and V2 Terramars sit some 10mm lower as well.
+The V1s sit on smaller alloy wheels with a higher side wall than the others, which should help with ride comfort.
+Interestingly, compared with the similar VW Tiguan, V1 and V2 Terramars sit 10mm lower.

-In the PHEV model we tested on UK roads and the extra weight of the batteries means the adaptive dampers have to do a lot of heavy lifting to avoid making the ride too firm.
-Standard petrol engine cars that we've driven on Spanish roads have been a bit more forgiving, delivering a smooth and comfy ride.
+In the e-Hybrid models the extra weight of the batteries means the adaptive dampers have to do a lot of heavy lifting to avoid making the ride too firm.
+Petrol-only versions feel a bit more forgiving, delivering a smoother, comfier ride.

-It also changes direction pretty nicely for a family SUV as well - there's a good amount of grip and traction on offer, with body roll well controlled.
-The steering is also beautifully weighted and responsive, meaning you feel connected to the car.
+It also changes direction nicely for a family SUV.
+There's a good amount of traction on offer, with body lean well-controlled.
+The steering is beautifully weighted and responsive, meaning you feel connected to the car.

-And on the road, wind and tyre noise aren't class-leading, but at the same time, they don't distract from the drive either.
+And on the road, wind and tyre noise aren't the quietest but at the same time they don't distract from the drive either.

 Cupra Terramar Review: Driving